 But apart from diet, hihi share few qualities with tui and bellbird, which are members of the honeyeater family.
-Recent DNA analysis has shown that hihi are in fact the sole representative of another bird family found only in New Zealand whose closest relatives may be the iconic wattlebirds that include kokako, saddleback and the extinct huia.
+DNA analysis has shown that hihi are in fact the sole representative of another bird family found only in New Zealand whose closest relatives may be the iconic wattlebirds that include kokako, saddleback and the extinct huia.

 How to recognise hihi

-She is more subdued with an olive-grey-brown body cover, white wing bars and small white ‘ear’ tufts.
+The female is more subdued with an olive-grey-brown body cover, white wing bars and small white ‘ear’ tufts.
 They both have small cat-like whiskers around the beak and large bright eyes.

 Hihi can be recognised by their posture of an upward tilted tail and strident call from which the name ‘stitchbird’ derives.

 A 19th century ornithologist Sir Walter Buller described the call made by the male hihi as resembling the word ‘stitch’.

 This call sounds a little like two stones being repeatedly stuck together.
 Both males and females also have a range of warble-like calls and whistles.